-Checking the Enable IP address filtering box enables the IP address filtering function.
+Check the Enable IP address filtering box to enable the IP address filtering function.
 Up to 256 IP address entries may be specified (a single entry can contain multiple IP addresses).
-Click the Add button to add new filtered addresses.
+Click the Add... button to add new filtered addresses.

 When the IP address filter is enabled, addresses added to the list are set as allowed or denied addresses.
-All other IP addresses not in this list will then be allowed or denied access accordingly, i.e. if the addresses in the list are allowed, then all others are denied access, and vice versa.
-See also the online help for more information.
+All other IP addresses not in this list will then be allowed or denied access accordingly; that is, if the addresses in the list are allowed, then all others are denied access, and vice versa.
+See also the online help (a) for more information.